 This post may contain affiliate links.
 For more information, read my disclosure policy.

 The original Peanut Butter Football Dip – a football shaped sweet dip filled with peanut butter and chocolate!
+One of the BEST Super Bowl Dips ever!
+Peanut butter, cream cheese, butter, and sugar mix to make a sweet cheeseball recipe that’s perfect for a party!
+Shape it like a football for game day!

 football shaped dip with pretzels, strawberries and apples around the edge

 Chances are you’re reading this because the Super Bowl is coming up, or you just really love football shaped food.
+What is a Peanut Butter Football?
+It’s like a cheeseball, but it’s peanut butter…with chocolate chips.

-This football is the perfect game day appetizer or dessert recipe.
-Hey, why can’t it be an appetizer?
-It’s a cheeseball recipe, after all.
+This is one of the best dips for super bowl!
 It’s a peanut butter dip made with cream cheese and perfect for dipping with pretzels.
 You could even make this into a Reese’s peanut butter dip super easily by swapping out the mini chocolate chips for chopped Reese’s Peanut Butter Cups.
+It’s super easy to make: make your batter and form it into a football, then cover it in chocolate sprinkles (or mini chocolate chips).

 Then eat it, with pretzels…or cookies…or a spoon, which is my preferred method.